-- The Council's Highways Team is consulted to ensure safe access to the site.
-Contact them via the Call Centre on 020 8356 3000.
+- the Council's highways team is consulted to ensure safe access to the site

-- Regulations regarding the protection of bats, their breeding sites or resting places (roosts) is complied with.
-For further information please visit the Natural England website.
+- regulations regarding the protection of bats, their breeding sites or resting places (roosts) is complied with

 We will serve a notice under Section 81 of the Building Act.
 This will require the owner/contractor to adhere to certain conditions, including:

-g) to make good to the satisfaction of the local authority the surface of the ground disturbed by anything done under paragraph (e) or (f) above,
+g) to make good to the satisfaction of the local authority the surface of the ground disturbed by anything done under (e) or (f) above

 i) to make such arrangements with regard to the burning of structures or materials on the site as may be reasonably required